 - Be sure you have your NERT ID card and it is current.
 NOTE: All NERTs must recertify every two years. - Complete additional training to prepare for assuming any of the roles described here. - Participate in NERT program or neighborhood activities to become more familiar with other NERTs in your area and become familiar with hazards and resources in the neighborhood. - It takes the collective effort of NERT graduates in a neighborhood to plan meetings and activities. - Learn about communications methods in NERT response. - Participate in neighborhood and citywide practice drills. - Keep a "Go-Kit" prepared for the post-disaster block assessment.
-At least, this should include: - Protective gear: sturdy shoes, pants, long-sleeved shirt; hardhat, work gloves, vest - Other personal protective equipment: goggles, masks; weatherproof clothing - Personal First Aid Kit - Whistle - Flashlight and batteries - Caution tape - A clipboard - Pens, pencils, note pads, duct or painters tape - Damage Assessment Form and Damage Assessment Form Usage Instructions (PDF) - Depending upon your skills and training, you might also include: - [Triage Guides: Triage Guide small version (PDF) | Triage Guide large version (PDF)] - Any tools that might help you perform response duties crescent wrench, fire extinguisher
+At least, this should include: - Protective gear: sturdy shoes, pants, long-sleeved shirt; hardhat, work gloves, vest - Other personal protective equipment: goggles, masks; weatherproof clothing - Personal First Aid Kit - Whistle - Flashlight and batteries - Caution tape - A clipboard - Pens, pencils, note pads, duct or painters' tape - Damage Assessment Form and Damage Assessment Form Usage Instructions (PDF) - Depending upon your skills and training, you might also include: - Any tools that might help you perform response duties crescent wrench, fire extinguisher